Ricardicus/ric-script/README.md

 # ric-script

 I am developing a programming language that resembles Python and Javascript.
 Imagine Python without the pedantic indentation and Javascript without the semicolons.
-In fact, ric-script has zero contrainst regarding line breaks, spaces or tabs.
-You can do what you want in regards to that.
+In fact, ric-script has zero contrainst regarding line breaks, spaces, tabs or semicolons and you can do what you want in regards to formatting.

 It is an interpreted language and I draw a lot of inspiration from Python and Javascript.
 The AST is built using yacc and I implement everything in C.